 Hydraulics, Hydrology & Hydroinformatics

-Hydraulics, hydrology, and hydroinformatics form the analytical foundation for much of my work in stormwater, rivers, estuaries, and broader water systems.
-These topics address how water flows through natural and engineered environments, how hydrologic and hydraulic processes interact across scales, and how computational and data-informed tools support analysis, planning, and design.
+Hydraulics, hydrology, and hydroinformatics provide the analytical foundation for understanding water movement in natural and built environments.
+Work in this area examines how water flows through rivers, channels, stormwater systems, and estuarine networks; how hydrologic and hydraulic processes interact across scales; and how computational and data-informed tools support analysis, planning, and design.
+These topics connect directly to other research areas, including urban stormwater, watershed processes, and estuarine and coastal dynamics, and contribute to integrated approaches such as the Green–Grey–Blue–Intelligent (GGBI) Framework.

 Research Themes